2 Timothy 2:6 Commentary

 Many years later an aged missionary returned to London from Africa.
 People spoke his name with reverence.
 Nobles invited him to their homes.
 He had added many souls to the church of Jesus Christ, reaching even some of Africa's most savage chiefs.
 His name was Robert Moffat, the same Robert who years before had spoken to the pastor on that Sunday morning in the old Scottish church.

 Our service for Christ may sometimes seem fruitless.
 We wonder if anything significant is happening.
-But if we are faithful, God will give the increase. —D J De Haan (Our Daily Bread, Copyright RBC Ministries, Grand Rapids, MI.
-Reprinted by permission.
-All rights reserved) (Bolding added)
+But if we are faithful, God will give the increase. —D J De Haan (Reprinted by permission from Our Daily Bread Ministries.
+Please do not repost the full devotional without their permission.)
+(Bolding added)

 Faithfulness is God's requirement.